matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 to azimuth and elevation; this is also how it is done in `MATLAB <https://www.mathworks.com/help/matlab/ref/view.html>`_.
 To keep it this way, set ``mouserotationstyle: azel``.
-This approach works fine for polar plots, where the *z* axis is special;
+This approach works fine for spherical coordinate plots, where the *z* axis is special;
 however, it leads to a kind of 'gimbal lock' when looking down the *z* axis: the plot reacts differently to mouse movement, dependent on the particular orientation at hand.
 Also, 'roll' cannot be controlled.